William Wirt Hastings

-William Wirt Hastings (December 31, 1866 – April 8, 1938) was an American politician and a U.S. Representative from Oklahoma.
+William Wirt Hastings (December 31, 1866 – April 8, 1938) was an American lawyer, educator and politician who served nine terms as a U.S. Representative from Oklahoma between 1915 and 1935.

 Biography

 Born on a farm in Benton County, Arkansas, near the Indian Territory boundary, Hastings was the son of William Archibald "Yell" and Louisa J. Stover Hastings, and moved with his parents to a farm at Beatties Prairie, Delaware County (then part of the Cherokee Nation in Indian Territory), Oklahoma, and attended the Cherokee tribal school.
 He graduated from Cherokee Male Seminary, at Tahlequah, in 1884.
 He was married to Lula Mayfield Starr on December 9, 1896, and they had four children, Grace, Lucile, Mayme, and Lillian.

 Career

 Hastings was a teacher in the Cherokee tribal schools from 1884 to 1886.
 He graduated from the law department of Vanderbilt University, Nashville, Tennessee, in 1889.
 Admitted to the bar in the same year he began his practice in Tahlequah, Oklahoma.
 He was again a teacher in the tribal schools from 1889 to 1891.
 He served as Attorney general for the Cherokee Nation from 1891 to 1895, and as National attorney for the Cherokee tribe from 1907 to 1914.
 He served as delegate to the Democratic State convention in 1912, as well as delegate to the Democratic National Convention in 1912.